aleclarson/cush-cli/README.md

 cush index.js -o bundle.js -t web
 ```

-The only difference is the bundle path.

 &nbsp;

 The `-p` flag minifies the bundle and exits after the first build.
 Additionally, the bundle name has a content hash.

-This is known as the "production" bundle.
+This is known as
+the "production" bundle.

 ## Install